 Honestly, I don’t blame her and see the point.
 I understand where she is coming from which is why we’re not doing the extreme version of FI and saving 50%+ of our income.
 We’re still enjoying the occasional night out, frequent day trips, and a few vacations a year.
 We could probably retire in 5 years, but I don’t think you or her would appreciate the sacrifices we’d have to make as a family just to appease my ambition to retire early.

 You see…we were on Step 11 of the optimize Investments and debt repayment priorities checklist shown below.
 However, in the last few months we had to dip into the Emergency Fund (E-fund) to fix some rotting structural issues on the porch of our house.
 We also needed to pay for an unexpected set of braces for one of you ;).
 After taxes, that bonus check would be enough to replenish our E-Fund and get back to Step 11.

 “Should I invest or pay off debt?” is a common question.
 Some advocate to “pay yourself first” as in Rich Dad Poor Dad.
 This implies investing and then working even harder to make sure you pay your bills.
 I don’t want that stress, so I’ve developed a more reasonable approach using simple math.
 I’d rather chase the carrot than run from the stick.

 The preliminary step is to actually have income that generates a surplus versus your expenses.
 You’ll need to reduce expenditures and cost of living compared to income that produces a life you are comfortable with.
 That takes budgeting.
-If you’re spending more than you earn, then this optimize Investments and debt repayment priorities checklist will do nothing for you.
+If you’re spending more than you earn, then this priorities checklist will do nothing for you.
 Run some Compound Interest Calculations and come back when you have increased income and reduced expenses to a point where you can make progress.